caltechlibrary/dataset/dataset-v2-next.md

 - sqlstore holds the code hanlding a SQL engine storage using JSON columns
   - sqlstore/sql.go - SQL primatives for mapping actions to the SQL store
   - sqlstore/frames.go should hold the SQL implementation of frames
-  - sqlstore/storage.go should handle mapping objects into MySQL storage
+  - sqlstore/storage.go should handle mapping objects into SQL storage
-  - sqlstore/versioning.go should handle the version mapping in MySQL tables
+  - sqlstore/versioning.go should handle the version mapping in SQL tables
 - semver/semver.go models semver behaviors
 - dotpath/dotpath.go models dotpaths and JSON object behaviors
 - pairtree/pairtree.go should hold pairtree structure and methods